joannakl/cs102/projects/project4.markdown

 of the symbol (positions are counted from right to left and start at zero).
 The sum of those products, gives us the decimal equivalent.
 The prefixes of `0b` and `0x` are ignored in the conversion.

-__Decimal to Binary__
+__Decimal to Binary/Hexadecimal__

-To convert a decimal integer to binary sequence:
+To convert a decimal integer to binary/hexadecimal sequence:

- -  calculate the new decimal value by dividing the decimal integer by two (integer division); the remainder from that division is the symbol at position zero in the binary sequence (positions are counted from right to left)
+ -  calculate the new decimal value by dividing the decimal integer by two/sixteen (integer division); the remainder from that division is the symbol at position zero in the binary sequence (positions are counted from right to left)
- -  calculate the next decimal value by dividing the decimal value from the previous step by two (integer division);
+ -  calculate the next decimal value by dividing the decimal value from the previous step by two/sixteen (integer division);
  the remainder from that division is the symbol at position one in the binary sequence
  -  ...
  -  continue until the decimal value is equal to zero